What to Do When There’s Water Damage, Mold, & Mildew

 Indoor Mold Growth Due To Roof Leaks

 Continuous water intrusion from roof leaks doesn’t stop in the attic, either.
 Water will often creep down from the attic all the way to the foundation if given the opportunity.
-This causes extensive damage along the way and creates more opportunities for mold to grow.
+This causes extensive damage along the way and creates more mold growth opportunities.

 B. Flooding